 Mole corresponds to the "SI base unit Mole" as defined in the version applicable at any time of DS/ISO 80000-1: "Quantities and units - Part 1: General" (In Danish: "Fysiske størrelser, måleenheder og symboler - Del 1: Generelt") in the latest version at any time published by Danish Standards.
 Mole-%corresponds to the quantity of a substance in a gas mixture (expressed in Mole) multiplied by 100 and divided by the total gas volume (expressed in Mole) in such a gas mixture.

-Month is a period commencing at 06:00 on the first Gas Day of any calendar month and ending at 06:00 on the first Gas Day of the following calendar month.

 Monthly Capacity has the meaning defined in clauses 5.2.1 and 5.3.1.